 Participants learn how to eat healthy, add physical activity to their routine, manage stress, stay motivated, and solve problems that can get in the way of healthy changes.
 The Diabetes Prevention Recognition Program group meets once a week for 16 weeks, then once a month for six months to maintain healthy lifestyle changes.
 The program’s group setting provides a supportive environment with people who are facing similar challenges and trying to make the same changes.
 Together participants celebrate their successes and find ways to overcome obstacles.

 The Diabetes Prevention Recognition Program is based on research that showed that people with Pre-Diabetes who lost five to seven percent of their body weight (10 to 14 pounds for a 200-pound person) by making modest changes reduced their risk of developing Type 2 diabetes by 58 percent.

-For more information on the Diabetes Self-Management Education Program please call Kelly Aho RN, CDE at 906.483.1229.
+For more information on the Diabetes Self-Management Education Program please call Paula Huls, RN, Quality Care Coordinator at 906-483-1544.

 To set up an appointment with the Registered Dietitians call 906-483-1148.